ipython/ipython/README.rst

 Running Tests
 =============

-Please try to run the tests to avoid regression when commiting a patch, and create new tests when adding features.
+Please try to run the tests to avoid regression when committing a patch, and create new tests when adding features.
 ::

     $ pip install nose